 [01:15] We can leverage that diversity within schools, and again, they will go out into all sorts of businesses, all sorts of societal rules and help promote the importance of diversity there as well.

 Atish Chattopadhyay: [01:26] As far as spirituality is concerned, India has got a lot to offer to the business education space.
 Now, if we look at the traditional Indian philosophy, we talk about the dilemma of a leader.
-The whole issue of [inaudible] where he is in the dilemma to fight for a cause against his own family members.
+The whole issue of Arjuna [inaudible] where he is in the dilemma to fight for a cause against his own family members.
 That can be brought into the classroom.

-[02:01] Which means a rightful action has a [inaudible] outcome.
+[02:01] Which means a rightful action has against outcome.
 What it talks about is action without being attached to the outcome.
 Rightful action being more important than the outcome.
 The journey being more important than the destination.
 The means being more important than the ends.
 Those are the values which is to be embedded in the curriculum.

 [02:33] As far as the Indian traditional values are concerned, these are certain critical components which business education globally can derive lot of value from.